-HUM 200/ 200A Ethics in Practice

-This course explores frameworks for ethical thinking, asking ethical questions, and recognizing ethical approaches to issues in our world today.
+HUM 200/ 200A Ethics in Practice 3 credits Fall This course explores frameworks for ethical thinking, asking ethical questions, and recognizing ethical approaches to issues in our world today.
 Students will explore application of ethics in practice in a variety of contexts and fields.
-Prerequisite: EN 111+112.
+Prerequisite: EN 121+122.